- Nonprovitamin A carotenoid

 Dietary lutein may protect against DNA damage but this may be due to concomitant intake of other micronutrients (4).
 However, preliminary evidence suggests that supplemental lutein may reduce biomarkers for coronary vascular disease (CVD) in healthy nonsmokers (5), and increase serum lutein in patients with early atherosclerosis, thereby regulating serum lipids and reducing inflammatory cytokines (6).

 Epidemiologic studies also suggest an association between increased lutein consumption and decreased incidence of atherosclerosis (7) and cataracts (8) (9), although the effects of dietary lutein on macular degeneration are inconsistent (10) (11) (12).
-Current evidence is insufficient to support the use of lutein to prevent early age-related macular degeneration (12) (13) (14).
-A preliminary study suggests that lutein supplementation may improve visual field in patients with retinitis pigmentosa, but larger confirmatory trials are also needed (15).
+Other long-term studies found no effects with lutein/zeaxanthin supplementation on cognitive function (31), or risk for cataract surgery or vision loss (32) (33).

 Increased lutein consumption may decrease the risk of renal cell carcinoma (16), nonaggressive urothelial cell carcinoma (17), and breast cancer (18).
-Data on the effects of dietary lutein intake and risk of cervical or colon cancer are conflicting (19) (20) (21) (22), whereas no association was found between lutein and lung cancer risk (23).
+Data on the effects of dietary lutein intake and risk of cervical or colon cancer are conflicting (19) (20) (21) (22), whereas no association was found between lutein and lung cancer risk (23) or prostate cancer risk (39).

 Lutein is one of the predominant carotenoids that accumulates in both the lens and retinal macula (24).
 It scavenges reactive oxygen species, preventing damage to DNA and protein molecules (19) (25).
 As an oxycarotenoid, its structure is less hydrophobic than beta-carotene and lycopene.
 This enables lutein to react with free radicals in a membrane’s aqueous phase, resulting in increased membrane integrity, which may in turn affect tissue permeability to oxygen and other molecules (19).
 It may also protect against ocular damage by reducing the amount of blue light that reaches photoreceptors (25).